 Multiple Sclerosis (MS)

 This disease, which targets your immune system, brain, nerves, and spinal cord, can also make your hands shake.
 You’re most likely to have a tremor in your hand or foot.
 MS can cause a variety of tremors.
 The most common, like Essential Tremor, happens when you’re already moving.
 Learn more about tremors with multiple sclerosis.

 Tremor is one of the first signs.
 If you weren’t too hooked, the shakes may last just a few days.
-If you drank a lot, or for a long time, they can go on for a year or even longer.
+If you drink a lot of alcohol, or for a long time, they can go on for a year or even longer.
 Learn more about alcohol withdrawal symptoms.

 It Isn’t Always a Disease

 Shaky hands don’t always mean you’re ill.
 Sometimes a tremor is your body’s response to something:

 B12 deficiency: Without it, your nervous system won’t work like it should.
 You can find it in meat, fish, poultry, eggs, and milk products.
 If you’re getting so little that your hands shake, your doctor will give you a shot.